chris-prener/MOEarthquakes/README.md

 4. `LeafletQuakes.Rmd` - creation of an interactive maps of both the point and county earthquake data

 ## `ggplot2` Note
-The CRAN release of `ggplot2` does not include the `geom_sf()` geom for plotting simple features.
+The CRAN release of `ggplot2` does not yet include the `geom_sf()` geom for plotting simple features.
 This tutorial therefore requires the [development version](https://github.com/tidyverse/ggplot2), which you can install from GitHub using the `devtools` package.

 ## Sample Output
 The `CreateQuakes.Rmd` notebook creates a shapefile of earthquakes in Missouri between 1973 and 2017 that were at least 2.0 on the [Richter scale](https://en.wikipedia.org/wiki/Richter_magnitude_scale).
 These data can be [previewed in this repository](/results/GEO_Earthquakes/GEO_Earthquakes.geojson).